albertus82/keyboard-64/readme.txt

 Keyboard64
 ==========

 This program emulates a digital music keyboard for the Commodore 64 Personal Computer, which is based on the MOS SID 6581/8580 chip.
-You can play notes by using you computer keyboard; the mapping between the musical keyboard and the computer keys is displayed on the screen.
+You can play notes by using your computer keyboard; the mapping between the musical keyboard and the computer keys is displayed on the screen.

 When the program is started, it asks you to choose the concert pitch (default A=440 Hz) and one out of 4 kinds of temperament:
 - Meantone 1/4 comma